waseem999/PokerStack/README.md

 # pokerapp

 ***NOTE: This app is seeded with a full deck of cards and fake user.
-Due to a bug, when npm start is run for the first time, the database does not seed properly.
+Due to a bug, when npm start runs for the first time, the database does not seed properly.
 This resolves by running npm start a second time.

 This is a poker game app with user signup and login.
 Players start with 500 chips upon signup, with some random players